-Many species of autotrophic microorganisms oxidize reduced S compounds to elemental S but the species of Thiobacillus such as T. denitrificans, T thiooxidans and T. ferrooxidans deserves special mention as it produces sulphuric acids when elemental S is added to soil reducing soil pH to as low as 2.0 after prolonged incubation with the bacteria.
-The H_2SO_4 produced helps in nutrient mobilization by increasing the level of phosphate thereby enhancing phosphorus nutrition of plants.
+Many species of autotrophic microorganisms oxidize reduced S compounds to elemental S but the species of Thiobacillus such as T. denitrificans, T thiooxidans and T. ferrooxidans deserves special

+Heterotrophic organisms, both bacteria and fungi can also oxidise sulphur compound but they do not obtain energy from the reaction.
 Oxidation of sulphur occurs in extreme environments such as hot sulphur spring, saline lakes under anaerobic conditions by organisms such as Chlorobium.